wentallout/wentallout/README.md

 - Plan step: outline the exact implementation steps, include file names, lines and snippets, explicit about testing steps
 - Implement step: Go write the code.
 "If properly planned, the implementation is easy and expected."
 Keep context under 40%

-This is not magic => You still have to read the PLAN.

 ## Useful links

 - [Signs_of_AI_writing](https://en.wikipedia.org/wiki/Wikipedia:Signs_of_AI_writing)